arangodb/docs/3.5/programs-arangobackup-limitations.md

 Windows not Supported Yet
 -------------------------

-The first release of the hot backup feature (3.5.1) does not support the Windows version of ArangoDB.
+The hot backup feature is not supported in the Windows version of ArangoDB the Windows version of ArangoDB.

 Services on Single Server